ericmichalsen/onboarding_app/README.md

 When you are ready to run the script, type ```python3 weekly_check.py```

 The content will print out pre-formatted for Slack.
 You may need to set the auto-formatting in the Slack preferences.
 To do so, open Slack's preferences menu by clicking the menu at the top-left corner of the Slack window and selecting “Preferences.”
 Click “Advanced” in the left pane and enable “Format messages with markup” under Input Options.

+Todo: There is a Terminus warning that gets printed when there are no sites.
+I need to suppress this.